swannodette/logic-tutorial/README.md

 Note that `appendo` can infer its inputs!

-There’s actually a short hand for writing appendo, we can write it like this.
-This is pattern matching - it can decrease the amount of boiler plate we have to write for many programs.
+There’s actually a shorthand for writing appendo, we can write it like this.
+This is pattern matching – it can decrease the amount of boilerplate we have to write for many programs.

 Zebras
 ----

 There's a classic old puzzle sometimes referred to as the Zebra puzzle, sometimes as Einstein's puzzle.
-Writing an algorithm for solving the constraint is a bit tedious - relational programming allows us to just describe the constraints and it can produce the correct answer for us.
+Writing an algorithm for solving the constraint is a bit tedious – relational programming allows us to just describe the constraints and it can produce the correct answer for us.

 The puzzle is described in the following manner.